davlin0222/word-fabricator/README.md

 ### `require('word-fabricator')`

-Returns a function to make configurations before fabricating words
+Returns a function to make configurations for how the words will be fabricated

 ```js
 const configure_word_fabricator = require('word-fabricator');